SaeidRostami/Customer_Churn/README.md

-# MLND - CUSTOMER CHURN ANALYSIS FOR A TELECOMMUNICATION COMPANY
+# CUSTOMER CHURN ANALYSIS FOR A TELECOMMUNICATION COMPANY

 Supervised algorithms were used in this project to predict customer churning in a telecommunication company